 We all hope for someone to stand up and end injustice.
 When Christians are being bullied and slaughtered by terrorists, we hope for a redemptive response.
 Scrolling through headlines these past few months, I’ve felt frustrated and powerless while viewing the brutality of Islamic terrorism.
-Hope has seemed distant and there’s this temptation to fearfully hide and look the other way.
-As wickedness is broadcasted across vast social media networks and on television it feels like faint voices of reason and protest have be drowned in the overwhelming reality of fear and frustration.
+Hope has seemed distant, and there’s this temptation to hide and look the other way with fear.
+As wickedness is broadcasted across vast social networks, and on television, it feels like faint voices of reason and protest have been drowned in the overwhelming chants of fear and frustration.

 Historically, I’ve read that statement as an escapist.
 I’ve interpreted it to mean that when things get bad, we should look for the way out.
 However, I believe Jesus meant something very different.
 His wisdom gives a hidden and very encouraging insight.

 Jesus says that when all these things happen, the church should respond in a specific way.
 We are to “look up” because “redemption draws nigh.”
 In the original language, that literally translates “straighten up” and “raise your head” because “the time of salvation is approaching.”
 The time of salvation that Jesus indicates is defined as an “apolytrosis” or the “final salvation event, understood as a grand event for the buying back of God’s people…”

 I pulled a church history book from my library and skimmed through the eras of the church’s persecution to find a simple truth.
 The times in history when corruption was rampant, and power was abused correspond to eras in which the church was widely accepted.
 By contrast, in the darkness of extreme persecution, the light of Christ’s church has burned the brightest.
 This isn’t a simple feel-good adage.
 No, it’s the ultimate truth about the church of Jesus.
 The church explodes in grace, strength, and compassion when it is oppressed.